dmstern/likers-blocker/README.md

 - Confirm and wait for the sucess message.
 - ✔ DONE.
 All the collected likers of the tweet are blocked. 😇

-**Constraints:**

-- For big lists of likers (hundrets and more), not _all_ likers are blocked, we can only collect those who are visible in the list from twitter.

 ### Block all members of a list

 - Click on a list of twitter users